GCSE Science | Particle Model

 Energy changes

-- when particles gain energy, this can lead to either:
+- when particles gain energy, this can lead to either:- increase in temperature

 - change in state